ricardojoserf/covert-control/README.md

 ### Common configuration values in config.py

 - **delay_seconds** (Optional.
-Default: 300): Seconds delay until checking if a new video has been uploaded.
+Default: 300): Seconds between checks of new files uploaded to the Google Drive or OneDrive folder or new videos in the Youtube channel.

 - **data_type** (Optional.
 Default: "text"):
-	- "text" - Generate text file with the command in cleartext
+	- "text" - Generate text file (".txt") with the command in cleartext.
-	- "text_encrypted" - Generate text file with the command encrypted with AES
+	- "text_encrypted" - Generate text (".txt") file with the command encrypted with AES.
-	- "image" - Generate QR image with the command in cleartext
+	- "image" - Generate image file (".png") with the command in cleartext.
-	- "image_encrypted" - Generate QR image with the command encrypted with AES
+	- "image_encrypted" - Generate image file (".png") with the command encrypted with AES.
+	- "audio" - Generate audio file (".wav") with the command in cleartext.
+	- "audio_encrypted" - Generate audio file (".wav") with the command encrypted with AES.
-	- "video" - Generate video file with the command in cleartext
+	- "video" - Generate video file (".avi") with the command in cleartext.
-	- "video_encrypted" - Generate video file with the command encrypted with AES
+	- "video_encrypted" - Generate video file (".avi") with the command encrypted with AES.

 - **aes_key** (Optional.
-Default: "covert-tube_2021"): Key for AES encryption, used in the "qr_aes" option.
+Default: "covert-tube_2021"): Key for AES encryption.

 - **debug** (Optional.
-Default: True): Print messages or not.
+Default: True): Print messages and timestamps in the listener or not.

 --------------------------------------------------------------------------------------